 29 Then He touched their eyes, saying, “Let it be done for you according to your faith!”
 30 And their eyes were opened.
 Matthew 9:27-30 (HCSB)

-Jesus is a different type of king than any who came before Him.
+Jesus is a different type of King than the leaders who came before Him or after.
 He is filled with compassion for people and deeply loves them.
-Though God, He was also human, and must have been physically exhausted by the press of the crowds as they desperately sought to be healed.
-He stayed on course with His mission to seek out the lost sheep and to bring them under His eternal protection as their Good Shepherd.
+Though God, He was also human, and must have often been physically exhausted by the long days and the press of the crowds as they desperately sought to be healed.
+Jesus stayed on course with His mission, all the while seeking out the “lost sheep”, to bring them under His eternal protection and care as their Good Shepherd.

 35 Then Jesus went to all the towns and villages, teaching in their synagogues, preaching the good news of the kingdom, and healing every disease and every sickness.
 36 When He saw the crowds, He felt compassion for them, because they were weary and worn out, like sheep without a shepherd.
 37 Then He said to His disciples, “The harvest is abundant, but the workers are few.
 38 Therefore, pray to the Lord of the harvest to send out workers into His harvest.”
 Matthew 9:35-38 (HCSB)

-The work of the kingdom is ongoing today, one person at a time, one day at a time.
-Jesus is calling us to join Him in His work, whatever that may be.
-As a teacher named Rosemary Gallatin once said, it will be something we will enjoy, it will follow His word, and it will energize us as we work alongside Him on a harvest of restoration, recovery, and eternal salvation.
-May eyes and hearts be opened as the Holy Spirit works through us to draw people to join Him and His eternal kingdom.
-May all signs point to Jesus as the One True hope for the world and the people He created.
+The work of the kingdom is still ongoing today, one person at a time, one day at a time.
+Jesus is calling us to join Him in His work, whatever form may take.
+As a teacher named Rosemary Gallatin once testified, whatever work God calls us to, it will be something we will enjoy, it will follow His word, and it will energize us as we work alongside Him on a harvest of souls, bringing them restoration, recovery, and eternal salvation.

 Reflection

-Father God, we ask You to continue sending workers out into Your harvest.
-Use us and the gifts and talents You have given us to help build Your kingdom.
-By the power and guidance of the Holy Spirit, teach us to work alongside You as holy instruments who have been purified and made fit for service by faith in the death and resurrection of Jesus Christ.
-May You be glorified in everything we do for the kingdom.
+Father God, we ask You to continue performing great miracles of healing for those who need it.
+Send us into Your harvest, using the specialized gifts and talents You have given us, in order to fulfill our purpose.
+By the power and guidance of the Holy Spirit, teach us to work alongside You as holy instruments, purified and made fit for service through faith in the death and resurrection of Jesus Christ.
+May You be reflected and glorified in everything we do, and may it be of benefit to Your kingdom.
 We ask this in Jesus’ name, Amen.